SharePoint Framework

 Suddenly getting Access Denied on your SharePoint 2010 User Profile Sync

 The last week I stumbled upon a really interesting new and shiny User Profile Synchronization issue - one of these things that just make your day!
 We had to manually initialize a full synchronization, after doing some updates to one of the user profile properties, and the user profile synchronization would not just start… Everything looked fine (on the surface) and we tried the incremental sync, which also looked like it was starting but nothing happened.
+The sync service was up and running and the FIM services was started, the MIISClient showed no activity.
+We took a look at the timer jobs, which are responsible for kicking of the synchronizations and saw that they all failed with the error message Access Denied.

 SharePoint